-The company sells a base for it to sit on so that there is some separation between the heat and the ground – I HIGHLY recommend that for just about everyone!
-I have not tried it on my deck yet, but I did try it ontop of some grass and there was absolutely no damage to the ground (the grass didn’t even wilt!)
+The company sells a base for it to sit on so that creates some separation between the heat and the ground – I HIGHLY recommend that for just about everyone!
+I have not tried my Solo Stove on my deck yet, but I did try it on top of some grass and there was absolutely no damage to the ground (the grass didn’t even wilt!)

 Will it use way more wood since it burns so hot?

 No!
 It would seem like it would burn more wood but the Solo Stove Bonfire actually just burns much more of the wood than a traditional wood-burning fire pit.
 You won’t be left with a bunch of half-burnt logs once the fire goes out.
-The Solo Stove seems to actually use less wood than normal, and I think that’s because it really completely burns each log.
+The Solo Stove seems to actually use less wood than normal, and I think that’s because it really completely burns up each log.

 It’s actually really nice to bring camping because it’s so easy to start.
 And if you’re in a spot where you’re allowed to forage wood/cut trees it can burn stuff that is normally too wet since it gets so hot!

-Can it be set inside a permanent fire pit (both at home and at the campsite)
+Can the Solo Stove be set inside a permanent fire pit (both at home and at the campsite)

-It can, but the company recommends giving it some space so that the design can still work – it needs good airflow to keep the low smoke, pretty flame going!
+It can, but the company recommends giving it some space so that the design can still work.
+The vent holes need good airflow to keep the low smoke, pretty flame going!
 They recommend 2+ inches of space around the whole thing so it can get enough ventilation.

-If you use the link I listed above for the Bonfire, it will include a stand and carrying case which are must haves.
-The stand is what gets it off the ground to prevent damage, and the carrying case it a convenient way to carry it so it’s so round!
+If you use the link I listed above for the Bonfire fire pit, it will include a stand and carrying case which are must-haves.
+The stand is what gets the Solo Stove off the ground to prevent damage, and the carrying case is a convenient way to carry it (it can be hard ’cause it’s so round!)

-However this list will include some other items that will make the Solo Stove Bonfire even better for your next camping trip!
+However, this list will include some other items that will make the Solo Stove Bonfire even better for your next camping trip!

 Need something smaller for backpacking?
 Check our their smaller version – it doesn’t even need propane or anything!

-If you love the idea of having a campfire anywhere, but are thinking of something smaller don’t worry – they got that too!
-Let me quickly show you the backpacker version of this stove.
+If you love the idea of having a campfire anywhere, but are thinking of something smaller, don’t worry – they got that too!
+Let me quickly show you the backpacker version of the Solo Stove.

-Backpacking Solo Stove (utilizes small twigs and has a cooking ring!)
+Backpacking Solo Stove – the Solo Stove Lite (utilizes small twigs and has a cooking ring!)

 This version of the Solo Stove is super compact and meant to be used while backpacking.
-It doesn’t need any propane or things like that, and instead just uses small sticks, little pieces of wood, and even pinecones that you can find wherever you’re at.
+It doesn’t need any propane or other cooking gas.
+Instead, it just uses small sticks, little pieces of wood, and even pinecones that you can find wherever you’re camping or backpacking.

 It nests inside of the set of pots that comes with the set I linked to.
 It has vent holes, like the big Solo Stove Bonfire, that help the fire burn fast and with less smoke.
 It can even boil water in around 4 minutes!

 If you’re ready for a smokeless, campfire anywhere kind of experience, I encourage you to check this out!
 If you have any questions, leave them in the comments!

 I have absolutely loved the Solo Stove Bonfire fire pit and how it lets us have a fire anywhere – especially since my kids aren’t constantly complaining that the “smoke won’t stop following them!”

 I know it’s pricey (around 300) but it’s one of those things that can really improve your camp experience.
-The quality and craftsmanship shows and it just looks so clean!
+The Solo Stove’s quality and craftsmanship shows and it just looks so clean!

-So happy camping, and I hope I’ve helped you understand more about this stove. <3
+So happy camping, and I hope my Solo Stove Bonfire review has helped you understand more about this awesome portable fire pit. <3